Goldielockz30/tech201_virtualisation/README.md

 #

-- Virtualisation ensures Standardisation
+- Virtualisation ensures Standardisation so first we need
-First we need

-Local Host - Win/mac/linux
+on our Local Host - Win/mac/linux

 Vagrant installed
 Virtual box